HarrySSH/DMHF/README.md

     ```

 ## Released checkpoint and samples

 * For this paper, the medical data could not be shared due to the privacy issue.
 * The reward model will be shared soon.

+## Further reading

+For our baseline generative model, we used conditional diffusion model\cite{nichol2021improved}.
+Our fine-tuning pipeline is based on publicly released repository (https://github.com/openai/improved-diffusion.git).
+For more details on different parameters for diffusion models, as well as the sampling approches, please refer to this repo.

 ## Citation

 ```
 @article{sun2023aligning,
   title={Aligning Synthetic Medical Images with Clinical Knowledge using Human Feedback},